 The logical part of my brain knows that it usually has nothing to do with me when people are mean.
 I also know that, as Rachel Hollis says, what people think of me is none of my business.
 So I am learning to navigate the world of haters and trolls while speaking my truth, and I have accumulated some excellent lessons and insights, the most important one being this:

 There is not a limited number of seats at the table!

 The scarcity mentality of only having a couple of seats for women to fill creates a toxic sub-culture for females in the fire service, and I can imagine this also affects all male-dominated professions.
 There is no quota or a maximum number of seats that women can fill as leaders and change agents.
 I know plenty of strong, capable, competent, and qualified women who are incredible leaders, firefighters, instructors, and paramedics.
 They are the future of the fire service, and yet they continue to play small.

 While it has been healing to speak my truth about creating healthy work cultures, I realize I have been doing to the next generation of leaders precisely what happened to me.
 I am not listening to what future leaders need.
 Finding your voice is tough, and when you don’t feel like anyone is listening, staying silent is the natural thing to do.

 So what am I going to do with this valuable information and insight?

-I am going to listen more and figure out how I can serve this new generation of badass females.
+I will listen more and figure out how I can serve this new generation of badass females.
 Then I am going to help them find their voice because we don’t leave anyone behind.

 It’s time to stop circling in pointless competition.
 It’s time to make room for each other.
 It’s time to turn off the music ourselves and to grab all those extra chairs from against the wall.
-It’s time to stop putting each other down… and start lifting each other up.
+It’s time to stop putting each other down… and start lifting each other.